-Prerequisite: SPAN 3013 and 3113 or equivalent; admission to Stage II of the Secondary Education sequence or equivalent.
-Survey of instructional methods and discussions and demonstration of practical techniques for the teaching of a foreign language.
+Prerequisite: SPAN 3013 and 3113 or equivalent; admission to Stage II of the Education sequence or Secondary of instructional equivalent.
+Survey discussions methods and and demonstration of practical techniques for the teaching of a foreign language.

 SPAN 4801 Practicum in Medical Interpretation I